GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Cloud Spanner is a fully managed, horizontally scalable, transactional and SQL compliant database as service.
-For more key features read [here](https://cloud.google.com/spanner#section-2).
-However in order to evaluate Cloud Spanner’s cost and latency, you might want to run performance tests before you start migration.
+[Cloud Spanner](https://cloud.google.com/spanner) is a fully managed, horizontally scalable, transactional, and SQL-compliant database as service.

-In this tutorial we do performance testing Cloud Spanner **before making application code changes and executing data migration**.
+Before you migrate to Cloud Spanner, you might want to run performance tests to evaluate its cost and latency.
+In this tutorial, you do performance testing with Cloud Spanner before making application code changes and executing data migration.

-[Apache JMeter(TM)](https://jmeter.apache.org/) is a popular open source tool for load testing.
-It includes scriptable Samplers in JSR223-compatible languages like Groovy and BeanShell.
-Using JDBC Sampler which can trigger queries and/or simulate transactions on database(s).
-The core idea is to use JMeter as an application which is sending DML to the database, thus performance testing it.
+[Apache JMeter](https://jmeter.apache.org/) is a popular open source tool for load testing.
+It includes scriptable samplers in JSR 223-compatible languages, such as Groovy and BeanShell.
+In this tutorial, you use the JDBC Sampler, which can trigger queries and simulate transactions on databases.
+You use JMeter to send DML (data manipulation language) commands to the database to test its performance.

 ## Costs